MojosBeans100/MS3-bike-hire/README.md

 7. [Credits](https://github.com/Michelle3334/battleships#credits)
 8. [Acknowledgements](https://github.com/Michelle3334/battleships#acknowledgements)

+# How to run
+The system should be set up so that a form has been submitted, but the code has not yet been run for that form.
+Therefore, when the Heroku link is clicked and run, it should process this form.

+It is then up to the tester to submit more forms and re-run the Heroku link.
+If the form has already been processed, it should raise an error and not process that form again.

 # Link to Google Form
 The Google Form can be found <a href="https://docs.google.com/forms/d/e/1FAIpQLSf65gwDPHQ-m0Fo5ZylJY6MdEva9j5YLtU0maKbP4wvLUBw-Q/viewform" target="_blank" rel="noopener">here</a>.
 (Note: Right click on link to open a new tab).